elliotsymons13/devenvironment/README.md

 Now run the following commands to run the script. **Note that the script assumes it is run from it's own location (relative filepaths).**

-Tbe below sets up `config` as an alias allowing for git commands to be used to sync dotfiles between machines and Github.
+The below first sets up `config` as an alias allowing for git commands to be used to sync dotfiles between machines and Github.
 This process was based on an [attlasian tutorial](https://www.atlassian.com/git/tutorials/dotfiles) adn a [stackoverflow answer](https://stackoverflow.com/a/18999726)

 ```bash
 alias config='/usr/bin/git --git-dir=$HOME/.devenv/.git --work-tree=$HOME'